Chapter 6: Child Support and Spousal Maintenance

 • you have some other very good reason that stops you from supporting yourself.

-The Court will usually make a maintenance order for a limited period of time.
-Sometimes the Court will order a lump sum be provided to you or transfer some property to you.
+The court will usually make a maintenance order for a limited period of time.
+Sometimes the court will order a lump sum be provided to you or transfer some property to you.
 Unless you will never be able to work, it is best to go to court with a plan about getting back into the paid workforce.
-For instance, apply for a course to retrain and apply to the Court for spousal maintenance for the period of time it would take to complete the course.
+For instance, apply for a course to retrain and apply to the court for spousal maintenance for the period of time it would take to complete the course.

 You can ask Child Support to collect your maintenance once an order is made.